asokraju/nanoGPT_/jobs/readme.md

 ### Step 7: Handle Pod Restarts (If Any)

-If the pod restarts due to failure:
+If the Pod restarts due to failure:

-- Kubernetes will automatically restart the pod up to `backoffLimit` times.
+- Kubernetes will automatically restart the Pod up to `backoffLimit` times.
 - The training script is designed to resume from the last checkpoint.

 ---

-## 6. Conclusion
+## 7. Conclusion

 By following this guide, you can deploy a GPU-accelerated training job on Kubernetes that:

 - Utilizes multiple GPUs for intensive computations.

 - Ensures data persistence by syncing outputs and checkpoints directly with S3.

 - Incorporates health checks for robust monitoring and automatic recovery.

 - Leverages Kubernetes features like Jobs, ConfigMaps, and Probes for efficient orchestration.

 This setup is scalable and can be adapted to different training tasks or environments.
-As we becomes more familiar with Kubernetes, you can further optimize and customize the deployment to suit your specific needs.
+As you become more familiar with Kubernetes, you can further optimize and customize the deployment to suit your specific needs.

 ---